Arpeggio Anchor Build Guide

 Spools

-Assemble three fishing line spools and one powerline spool Spool side A is different on the powerline spool, it has a wider center hole.
+A full system needs three regular having fishing line, referred to below as "regular" spools and one power spool which has cable wound on it.
+Spool side A is different on the powerline spool, it has a wider center hole.

 Glue side A to side B